-Constipation is a struggle that every pregnant woman faces at least once, if not multiple times during her pregnancy.
+Constipation is a struggle that nearly every pregnant woman faces at least once, if not multiple times during her pregnancy.
 It’s a painful experience, but dates can help it from happening.
-This is because they’re high in fiber, one of the best ways to cure and prevent constipation.
+This is because they’re high in fiber, one of the best nutrients to cure and prevent constipation.

 6. Substitutes Sugar And Sweets

 Dates are a healthy option to satisfy your sweet tooth!
-They can be made into incredible desserts or enjoyed on their own.
-It’s important to remember not to overdo it, as they still contain sugar — even if that sugar is natural!
+They can be made into delicious, healthier desserts or enjoyed on their own.
+But don’t overdo it, as they still contain sugar — even if that sugar is natural.

 Like anything, the results of eating dates will vary between women.
-It’s important to always discuss any major changes or concerns with your doctor.
+Always discuss any major changes or concerns with your doctor.

-- High Sugar Content: Keep your portions in mind and don’t overdo it!
-High-glycemic foods, like dates and other products with natural sugar, can increase your chances of type-2 diabetes and encourage weight gain.
+- High Sugar Content: Keep portion sizes in mind, and don’t overdo it.
+High-glycemic foods, like dates and other products with natural sugar, can increase your chances of type 2 diabetes and encourage weight gain.

 - Too Much Fiber: Overeating dates can lead to diarrhea, cramping, and other unpleasant experiences related to your digestive tract.
 Drink a lot of water, and balance your diet with other foods to keep yourself in the clear.